xblondel-uf/thumbnail-service/README.md

 ## Prerequisites

 This service has been developed and tested with node v16.4.2.
+It has been tested on the following platforms:

+- Windows 10 + WSL 2
+- macOS Big Sur

 To generate the thumbnails, we use the [pdf-thumbnail](https://www.npmjs.com/package/pdf-thumbnail) package, which requires ImageMagick and Ghostscript.